NeoGeographyToolkit/StereoPipeline/docs/tools/image_mosaic.rst

 --output-prefix <string>
     If specified, save here the interest point matches used in mosaicking.

+--num-ransac-iterations <integer (default: 1000)>
+    How many iterations to perform in RANSAC when finding interest point matches.

+--inlier-threshold <integer (default: 10)>
+    The inlier threshold (in pixels) to separate inliers from outliers when computing interest point matches.
+A smaller threshold will result in fewer inliers.

 --threads <integer (default: 0)>
     Select the number of threads to use for each process.
 If 0, use